A stressful event may trigger suicide in children who have a mental health disorder such as depression.

 Family members and friends should take all suicide threats or attempts seriously.

-Health care practitioners try to determine how serious the risk of suicide is.
+Health care professionals try to determine how serious the risk of suicide is.

 Treatment may involve hospitalization if the risk is high, drugs to treat other mental health disorders, and individual and family counseling.

-(See also Suicidal Behavior Suicidal Behavior Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
-Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation.
-Suicide usually... read more in adults.)
+(See also Suicidal Behavior Suicidal Behavior Suicide is death caused by an act of self-harm that is intended to be lethal.
+Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation (thoughts and ideas).
+Suicide... read more in adults.)

-Suicide is rare in children before puberty and is mainly a problem of adolescence, particularly between the ages of 15 and 19, and of adulthood.
+Suicide is rare in children before puberty and becomes more common in adolescence, particularly between the ages of 15 and 19, and of adulthood.
 However, preadolescent children do commit suicide, and this potential problem must not be overlooked.

 In the United States, suicide is the second leading cause of death in 10- to 24-year-olds and the 9th leading cause of death among 5- to 11-year-olds.
 It results in 2,000 deaths per year.
-Suicide has had a particularly large impact on the black community, as the rate nearly doubled in black elementary school children between 1993 and 2012.
+Suicide has had a particularly large impact on the Black community, as the rate nearly doubled in Black children in elementary school between 1993 and 2012.
 It is also likely that a number of the deaths attributed to accidents, such as those due to motor vehicles and firearms, are actually suicides.